mpetrovich/dash/DOCS.md

 Gets a new array of `$iterable` elements where `$count` elements are moved from the beginning of `$iterable` to the end.

+Keys are preserved unless `$iterable` is an indexed array.
+An indexed array is one with sequential integer keys starting at zero.
+See [isIndexedArray()](#isindexedarray)

 Parameter | Type | Description